 A Guide to Stress-Free Holiday Travel

-Many of us travel between early November and New Year’s Day, whether via a short road trip or an overseas flight.
-And while the idea of fighting crowds, navigating airports with children or even finding yourself on the receiving end of a flight delay may sound stressful, there are ways to approach this travel season with ease — even joy.
+Many of us plan special travel during the summer and again during the winter holidays, which means that those are also some of the busiest times of year in airports.
+And while the idea of fighting crowds, navigating terminals with children or even finding yourself on the receiving end of a flight delay may sound stressful, there are ways to approach travel season with ease — even joy.

 01